 Hurricane Katrina

-Sixteen months had past since the monster storm had plundered New Orleans and points east, so surely cleanup and rebuilding efforts had healed the scars from Hurricane Katrina.
+Sixteen months had passed since the monster storm had plundered New Orleans and points east, so surely cleanup and rebuilding efforts had healed the scars from Hurricane Katrina.
 Well, you know what happens when you assume something.
 On the second day of our drive, we followed Interstate Routes 59 and 10 from the north towards the Big Easy.
 Just after crossing the border between Mississippi and Louisiana, signs of Katrina were everywhere.

 Still many miles from the French Quarter, twisted and snapped trees, empty storefronts, piles of debris and drapes fluttering out of open windows was the "Welcome to New Orleans" sign that whispered to Kelly and I we had arrived on a desecrated part of the Gulf Coast.
 How, after these many months, could all of this damage still be visible?
 Why wasn't it being cleaned up?
 Where were all of the workers trying to breathe life back into the outer edges of this historic city?
 The answers would come the next day.